impactorbitco/handbook-main/content/ims/policies/HR/Personal Hygiene.md

 ## Scope

-This policy applies to all employees, contractors, and visitors at Green Orbit Digital facilities.
+This policy applies to all employees, contractors, and visitors at Impact Orbit Creative Group facilities.

 ## Policy Statement